rlopmar/IoTMyAdmin/README.md

 ## Credits

-Writted by Rafael López Martínez in 2015
+Written by Rafael López Martínez in 2015

 Libraries, frameworks and other tools used:
 <ul>